andrew-g-edwards/data-science-portfolio/life-data-analysis/README.md

 <img width="917" alt="Screen Shot 2022-11-14 at 10 38 49 AM" src="https://user-images.githubusercontent.com/116092004/204878890-69adedc7-4e2c-447f-a8ed-ffb2eda6024e.png">

+Spending more time outside over the months I've been tracking this has helped influence an upward trend in my mood.
+I have also tried to remain consistent with my socializing patterns.
 As I continue to be mindful, I hope to continue engaging in activities and behavior that benefits me and my well-being and minimize those that have adverse effects.